deeplearning4j/deeplearning4j/customdatasets.md

 The other approach is [Word2Vec](../doc/org/deeplearning4j/word2vec/Word2Vec.html), which takes into account the distributional context of a word and learns word vectors.
 A word vector is a series of numbers associated with one word.

 Words are then grouped in windows of varying length.
-[Barack Obama], for example, is a word window with a length of two; [the United States of America] is a word window with a length of four.
+[Barack Obama], for example, is a word window with a length of two; [the United States of America] is a word window with a length of five.
 Each word's vector is concatenated into the window vector.

 Let's take a word window of size three: